 1/3 cup vegetable broth

 1 tablespoon vegan Worcestershire sauce

 1/4 teaspoon liquid smoke

 salt and freshly ground black pepper, to taste

-Meanwhile, in a large skillet, heat the olive oil over medium heat.
-Add the onion and saute for 3 to 5 minutes, until translucent.
+Meanwhile, heat the olive oil over medium heat in a large skillet.
+Add the onion and saute for 3 to 5 minutes until translucent.
 Add the garlic and cook for another minute.

 Add the jackfruit and cook for 3 minutes, continuously stirring.
 Pour the BBQ sauce, vegetable broth, Worcestershire sauce, and liquid smoke over the jackfruit and mix until well combined.
 Cook at a low simmer over medium heat for 20-25 minutes, frequently stirring.

 Meanwhile, preheat the oven to 350°.
 Once cooked, spread the jackfruit mixture onto a baking sheet and pop it in the oven for about 10 to 15 minutes.
 This step will caramelize the sugars and create those crunchy little bits we all love when it comes to barbecue, a little tip we picked up from Chef D. Phillips of The Food Network.

 Serve straight-up on a bun; with shredded lettuce and sliced tomato; or topped with our delicious Coleslaw.
 No matter how you serve it - one thing's for sure - you're going to love it!
 Have a large crowd to please?
 Make Sliders!
 Grab yourself a package or two of slider-sized buns and assemble as directed above!
 Can you say YUM?

 This Barbecued Jackfruit Sandwich is so similar to a pulled pork sandwich; you'll be hard-pressed to convince a carnivore that it's 100% plant-based!
 So go ahead, try it!